 • The ash is very well formed, almost totally seamless and a very light gray.
 On each vitola, the ash held longer than I thought it would including almost two inches on the Toro.

 • Herrera hand rolls his blend for attendees at almost every event he is at.
 He told me that he likes to switch things up a bit, so will sometimes roll non-production sizes, pigtails, etc just to keep things fresh.
-The sample he was rolling at the event where I bought my samples was about three-quarters of an inch longer then the regular production Corona vitola.
+The sample he was rolling at the event where I bought my samples was about three-quarters of an inch longer than the regular production Corona vitola.

 • Willy Herrera also had a part in blending another one of my favorite cigars this past year, the La Palina Goldie.